-- The programme or input supports/complements the whole school Wellbeing Promotion Process which includes the social personal and health education, physical education and civic, social and political education curricula. - Consideration is given to the programme's sustainability and whether the - programme will bring about lasting effects or if its benefits will end on the - completion of the programme. - The programme is appropriate for the educational stage of the students, and includes evidence informed content and methodology with clear educational outcomes. - The programme content is appropriate for the age, gender and cultural background of students. - The programme does not focus on a single topic or use shock tactics, and does not directly or indirectly raise an unhealthy awareness of, for example, topics such as suicide, self-harm or eating disorders. - The programme and its outcomes have been independently evaluated and/or informed by research and evidence. - The programme does not place an unreasonable onus on students to take an unduly high level of responsibility for the wellbeing of their peers.
+- The programme or input supports/complements the whole school Wellbeing Promotion Process which includes the social personal and health education, physical education and civic, social and political education curricula. - The programme is appropriate for the educational stage of the students, and includes evidence informed content and methodology with clear educational outcomes. - The programme content is appropriate for the age, gender and cultural background of students. - The programme does not focus on a single topic, or use shock tactics, and does not directly or indirectly raise an unhealthy awareness of, for example, topics such as suicide, self-harm or eating disorders. - The programme and its outcomes have been independently evaluated and/or informed by research and evidence. - The programme does not place an unreasonable onus on students to take an unduly high level of responsibility for the wellbeing of their peers.